 · Boarders must not remove furniture from one room to another without the permission of the Hostel Superintendent.
 They are responsible for the orderliness and tidiness of their rooms and of the Hostel in general.

-· Clearance certificates will not be issued unless the boarder clears his or her dues in the hostel.
+· Clearance certificates will not be issued unless the boarder clears his dues in the hostel.

-· Boarders after completion of the course or otherwise may apply for refund of caution deposit to the hostel authority with relevant documents of payment of fees and the caution deposit during admission.
-If any damage to any item is found to have occurred, compensation as assessed by the Hostel Management shall be recovered from the boarder concerned.
+· Boarders after completion of the course or otherwise may apply for refund of caution deposit to the hostel authority with relevant documents of payment of fees and the caution deposit at the time of admission.
+It is important that boarders retain the payment slips at the time of admission throughout their stay at the hostel.
+If any damage in any item is found to have occurred, compensation as assessed by the Students’ Welfare Board shall be recovered from the boarder concerned.

-· Boarders are not allowed to receive visitors in his/ her room without permission of the Superintendent.
-No make visitors are permitted in the rooms of the girl’s hostel.
+· Visitors are allowed to visit the boarders in the visitor’s room/lobby.
+Boarders are not allowed to receive visitors in his/ her room without permission of the Superintendent.

 · A boarder wishing to go out for the day or the night must personally sign the Register furnishing details of the contact number of his/her place of visit.
 The date and the expected time of his/her return must also be mentioned.
-Boys must not remain outside the Hostel after 11.00 pm and girls after 09:30 pm on any grounds.
-If there is any delay in returning to the hostel, the boarder must inform the Hostel Superintendent.
+Boarders must not remain outside the Hostel premises between 10:00 pm to 6:00 am.
+If there is any emergency of the situation, the boarder must inform the Hostel Superintendent.
 Violation of this rule will attract stern punishment by the Authority, which may also include cancellation of Hostel seat.

 · All visitors to the Hostel including the parents/guardians will have to make necessary entries in the Visitors’ Book available at the Hostel entrance with the security guards.

-· No guest is permitted to stay overnight in the boarder’s room.
-Visitors/ Guests can stay in the guest rooms with the prior permission of the Superintendent subject to the availability of Guest Rooms in the Hostel.
+· Visitors/ Guests can stay in the guest rooms with the prior permission of the Superintendent subject to the availability of Guest Rooms in the Hostel.
 Entertaining unauthorized guests will lead to severe punishment, which may include a monetary fine of Rs.
 2000/- (Rupees two thousand only) and expulsion from the Hostel.
-In addition, such cases will be referred to the Disciplinary Committee of the institute for further necessary action.
+In addition, such cases will be referred to the Institute Disciplinary Committee for further necessary action.

-· Violation of this rule will lead to severe penalty and punishment as decided by the Hostel and Institute Authorities.
+· The visit of male students to the women's Hostel and vice versa is allowed up to the Visitors’ Room strictly between 8:00 am to 11:00 am only.
+Violation of this rule will lead to severe penalty and punishment as decided by the Hostel and Institute Authorities.

 · Boarders are not permitted to leave the Hostel during sessions without the permission of the Superintendent.
 However, on medical grounds or in cases of other emergencies leave of absence will be granted only on production of a medical certificate or a letter from the guardian stating the emergency necessitating the leave as the case may be.
 They must submit a written explanation to the Registrar through the Superintendent/ Dean of Students stating the cause of their absence.

-· Boarders must leave the Hostel within 48 hours after the end of their University Examinations.
+· Final year boarders must leave the Hostel within 48 hours after the end of their End Semester Examination.

-· No student will occupy a room during vacation.
-However, he/she may be permitted by the Hostel Management to stay on request if he/she is doing any course work/project work/Institute work/Hostel work.
+· No student will stay at hostel during vacation.
+However, he/she may be permitted by the Students’ Welfare Board to stay on request if he/she is doing any course work/project work/Institute work/Hostel work and he/she will have to take prior permission from the superintendent.

 · The Hostel administration has the right to refuse admission to any one and/or withdraw permission already granted, if it is found that he/she has submitted incorrect information at any moment of time.

-· No married accommodation shall be provided to any student in the Hostels
+· No married accommodation shall be provided to any student in the Halls

 · Students must occupy the respective room allotted to them.
 Rooms once allotted to the students for an academic year will not be changed except under special situations.
 Under no circumstances the inmates should exchange seats/rooms without the knowledge of the Superintendent.
-In exigencies the Hostel Management, without assigning any reason, may shift inmates from one room to another.
+In exigencies the Students’ Welfare Board, without assigning any reason, may shift inmates from one room to another.

-- It is the responsibility of the Hostel Management to look after and take care of the general maintenance and cleanliness of the Hostel premises including the building, courtyards and the toilets.
+· It is the responsibility of the Students’ Welfare Board to look after and take care of the general maintenance and cleanliness of the Hostel premises including the building, courtyards and the toilets.
 All residents shall whole-heartedly cooperate in these endeavours.
+If any maintenance work (Civil, Carpentry, Electrical, and Sanitation) is required to be carried out in the rooms, corridors, toilets or any other place in the Hostel premises, boarders should bring it to the notice of the Hostel Superintendent.

 · Silence must be observed in the Hostel premises.
 All unnecessary noises must be avoided.